dekura/dekura.github.io/index.md

 ---

-Last updated on {% include last-updated.txt %}, thanks to [Bamos](https://bamos.github.io/) for the blog template.
+Last updated on {% include last-updated.txt %}.
+Thanks to [Bamos](https://bamos.github.io/) for the blog template.